lifuhuang97/amqp-msg-service/README.md

 Credit goes to the entire team I was mainly in charge of building the front end of the app

-It is the source of inspiration for my personal project - [Chatty](https://github.com/wenruiq/chatty-wa)

 ## About the project
 In this project we built the backend of a messaging app by adopting the micro-service architecture